flutter-tuwaiq/hw-16/README.md

 # mcdonald's onboarding app

-## i implemented the design of mcdonald's onboarding screens
+i implemented the design of mcdonald's onboarding screens

+Check the screenshots.